chrisekelley/Tangerine/client/tangy-forms/README.md

 cd to client and run `yarn start` to run the http-server.

+# Class demo

+The Settings icon under the Class Dashboard header takes you to the form for creating a new class (if it’s the first time you’ve configured the app) and also has a link for creating Students.

 ## Ckeditor5

 The ckeditor5 editor is built using webpack.
 Use `yarn ckeditor` to build it.